 Such an approach to project management is a breath of fresh air in a way.
 Too often we are obsessing over details and formalities when they don’t matter all that much in the grand scheme of things.
 So, if you are the type to do everything strictly by-the-book without deviating left or right, then this book will show you an alternative perspective and help view things a bit differently.

 #4 Project Management Absolute Beginner’s Guide, Greg Horine

 The beginner’s guide by Greg Horine targets professionals with zero experience in project management.
-It explains in detail how to prepare for the project launch (budgeting and scheduling), manage the team, apply common methodologies and frameworks, use organization tools, such as weekly planners online, and learn from experience.
+It explains in detail how to prepare for the project launch (budgeting and scheduling), manage the team, do time planning apply common methodologies and frameworks, use organization tools, such as weekly planners online, and learn from experience.

 It also covers the common mistakes that people make when working on a project which is a great help to someone who is going to do it for the first time in their lives.
 Countless illustrations throughout the book make sure the reader understands the concepts that are being talked about.